-All of the modernist actor trainers studied in this course asked actors to work carefully with playtexts.
+The majority of the practitioners studied in this course asked actors to work carefully with playtexts.
 This exercise gives you an opportunity to engage with some of Stanislavsky's influential and key ideas about how actors can respond to a playtext and scripted character.
 It is designed to help you not only put his theories into practice, but also observe his approach to the relations between actor and text, actor and character.

-Submission notes: Refer to Moodle.
+Submission notes:Refer to Moodle.